A recent Harvard study found that 1 in 5 American children are living in a home with parental addiction.

 - Encourage them to seek addiction treatment

 - Take care of yourself and consider a support group

 It may feel cold to treat a loved one this way, but enabling their behavior will only make it worse in the end.
 You want to stop them from hurting themselves or others and get them to treatment as soon as possible.

 It’s not easy knowing how to deal with drug-addicted parents.
 For one, you aren’t a trained counselor, and secondly, there are many emotions involved that prevent you from being truly objective.

-The best thing to do is reach out to an addiction center like the Southern California Sunrise Recovery Center.
-We use scientifically-proven techniques and evidence-based holistic methods to help patients through the process of overcoming addiction.
+The best thing to do is reach out to an addiction center like Healthy Life Recovery.
+We use scientifically proven techniques and evidence-based holistic methods to help patients through the process of overcoming addiction.

-We offer in-patient and out-patient treatment for drugs or alcohol.
+We offer outpatient treatment for drugs or alcohol.
 Our center also accepts all major forms of insurance.